Merzasphor/MWSE/docs/source/apis/tes3.md

 		* `x` (number): *Default*: `1`.
 Value of red color channel.
 In range of 0 - 1.
 		* `y` (number): *Default*: `1`.
 Value of green color channel.
 In range of 0 - 1.
 		* `z` (number): *Default*: `1`.
 Value of blue color channel.
 In range of 0 - 1.
 	* `icon` (string): Path to the effect icon.
 Must be a string no longer than 31 characters long.
-Use \\ as path separator.
+Use double \ as path separator.
 	* `particleTexture` (string): Path to the particle texture to use for the effect.
 Must be a string no longer than 31 characters long.
 	* `castSound` (string): The sound ID which will be played on casting a spell with this effect.
 Must be a string no longer than 31 characters long.
 If not specified, the default sound for the spell school will be used.
 	* `boltSound` (string): The sound ID which will be played when a spell with this effect is in flight.
 Must be a string no longer than 31 characters long.
 If not specified, the default sound for the spell school will be used.